Rajpratik71/Mininet-wiki/Mininet-2.2.2-Release-Notes.md

-Mininet 2.2.2 is primarily a compatibility bug fix release for Mininet 2.2.1.
+Mininet 2.2.2 is primarily a compatibility and bug fix release for Mininet 2.2.1.

+### Security Fix/Advisory

+* The Mininet VM image no longer includes the same, identical SSH key for everyone, and should instead generate new ones the first time it is booted(!!)
+[In my opinion, the .ovf spec should include an option to regenerate SSH keys and MAC addresses, since the problem is likely to occur in any VM image with SSH installed.]

 ### Ubuntu 16.04 (Xenial) Compatibility